 The book that kickstarted Lean Startup was Steve Blank’s ‘The Four Steps to the Epiphany: Successful Strategies for Products that Win’.
 The book focuses on how to successfully organize sales, marketing and business development for a new product or company.
 The book offers insight into what makes the difference between success and failure for startups.

-It is some time since I read this book (first published 2006) and I recall that I found it difficult to read and not particularly enjoyable.
-At the time I had just read ‘Art of the Start’ by Guy Kawasaki which is brilliant – and addresses many of the themes discussed in The Four Steps.
-Given the other books on offer, I don’t particularly recommend that business promoters read this book.
+It is some time since I read this book (first published in 2006) and I recall that I found it difficult to read and not particularly enjoyable.
+At the time I had just read ‘Art of the Start’ by Guy Kawasaki.
+It is a brilliant book which addresses many of the themes discussed in The Four Steps.
+Given the other books on offer, I don’t particularly recommend that business promoters re

-Much better is the follow up book by Steve Blank, co-written with Bob Dorf, called ‘The Startup Owner’s Manual‘ aptly subtitled the Step by Step Guide to Building a Great Company.
-The book is structured into 3 sections; a general introduction followed by specific sections for Physical Products and separately for Web/Mobile which show you how to get, keep, and grow customers.
-This is a slideshare by Steve Blank presented at the Lean Startup Conference in 2012.
+Much better is the follow-up book by Steve Blank, co-written with Bob Dorf, called ‘The Startup Owner’s Manual‘ aptly subtitled the Step by Step Guide to Building a Great Company.
+The book is structured into 3 sections; a general introduction followed by specific sections for Physical Products and separately for Web/Mobile which show you how to get, keep, and grow customers – see the model below which is a great way to think about objectives for your marketing tactics.